libp2p/specs/relay/circuit-v2.md

 }
 ```

-- the `expire` field contains the expiration time as a UTC UNIX time.
+- the `expire` field contains the expiration time as a UTC UNIX time in seconds.
 The reservation becomes invalid after this time and it's the responsibility of the client to refresh.
 - the `addrs` field contains all the public relay addrs, including the peer ID of the relay node but not the
   trailing `p2p-circuit` part; the client can use this list to construct its
   own `p2p-circuit` relay addrs for advertising by encapsulating